-This profile was prepared when Jaime Delgado was elected to the Ashoka Fellowship in 2006.
+This description of Jaime Delgado's work was prepared when Jaime Delgado was elected to the Ashoka Fellowship in 2006.

 Jaime Delgado, who pioneered the field of consumer protection in Peru, is now extending his work to change the relationship between consumers and vendors throughout Latin America.

 Jaime leads a consumer rights movement in Peru, where the public pays millions of dollars in excess for poor quality products.
 After 15 years struggling to bring consumer rights into national debate, Jaime is now taking steps to promote long-lasting, systemic change in market relations throughout Latin America.
 Jaime is giving consumers legitimate roles and voices within relevant governing institutions, for example through Client Advisory Committees in public regulatory agencies.
 He is also building a growing network of pre-existing and new consumer rights organizations throughout the country to allow citizens to come together.
 In the process, Jaime is developing an ethic of self-reliance comprising both rights and responsibilities.
 Jaime feels that it is essential for his work in Peru to reach the rest of Latin America.